mspncp/gosu-wiki/To Do.md

   * Create C++ app template for Xcode4
   * Create iPhone app template for Xcode4
   * Make OpenAL buffers in Mac port larger and make sure that update\_interval<66 always plays running Songs without jitter
-  * Replace draw\_line by something that makes sense
   * Text quality
     * Implement ffUnderline by hand in createText/Font
     * Creating a non-existent font should throw an exception on all platforms, test on which it does